jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 ### SQLiteBrowser

 It is also possible to use [SQLiteBrowser](https://sqlitebrowser.org) on systems with a desktop environment.
-Start by opening the database inside the SQLite Browser.
+Start by opening the database in the SQLite Browser.
 After opening the database, navigate to the Execute SQL Tab and execute the following query:

 ```sql